bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

 ### Boot Linux

-almost there few more steps and we should be done!

-Plug in your G1 and type this command in your Linux PC:
+Put the sdcard back into your G1, Plug in your G1 to the PC, and type this command to enter `fastboot` mode:

     adb reboot bootloader

-this next code is for you Linux PC, this will download the kernel and boot it
+Type this command on your Linux PC to download and boot the kernel.

     wget http://www.galoula.net/fr/Tutoriels/HTC-DREAM-G1/FTP/Native_Debian/2.6.32_GALOULA-001/zImage
     fastboot -c "console=tty0 no_console_suspend=1 root=/dev/mmcblk0p3 rootdelay=2 fbcon=rotate:1" boot ./zImage

-NOW your phone should be booted into Debian
+Your phone will now boot into Debian.

 ### Create a Username and Password